Heat it up.

 Skilled welders with up-to-date training will have the best job opportunities.
 The S.C. annual mean wage for welders is $42,240, according to 2016 reports from U.S. Department of Labor Bureau of Labor Statistics.

-TCL classes are taught by certified, experienced welding instructors and offered onsite at the Beaufort and Hampton Campuses.
+TCL classes are taught by certified, experienced welding instructors and offered onsite at the Hampton Campus.

 Cost: $4380.00* Includes book